Contact Center Solutions Featured Article

 To respond to these changes, several developers recently released Siri-like applications for customer service.
 See these apps are changing to the "face" of tomorrow's customer service agent.

-Nuance (News - Alert) Makes Waves in Mobile Service
+Nuance Makes Waves in Mobile Service

 His company released in August new mobile customer service technology that capitalizes on this idea for voice-enabled self service.
 They created a Software Development Kit (SDK) called “Nina” that enables companies to add speech recognition and NLU into an existing mobile application.
 The result is an app that converses similar to Lola. “[Apps built with Nina] enable faster, more convenient navigation using your own phrasing,” Mauro explains.